 Going Without Power Because of a Natural Disaster Can Be Stressful.
 There Are Steps You Can Take to Plan for the Next Storm and One of These Is to Set Up a System for Emergency Cooking.

 I think it is fun when the power goes out and we have a chance to pull out the camp stove and use it.
 I actually have separate pots and pans to use on my outdoor stove and even though we almost always use this as our emergency cooking source, it’s a good idea to plan for more than one way to cook in an emergency.

 When the storm hits and you are without power for a few hours, days, or even weeks, how will you heat water and cook food?

 Those of you who go camping regularly will probably have today’s topic covered.
 For the rest of us, who don’t take the time to “rough it”, we will be taking a look at the things you can set up for emergency cooking without power.

 Plan for More than One Way to Cook in an Emergency

-With little advance preparation, you can make a tin can stove and some buddy burners.
-These have been around since the Great Depression and it was our “go to” cooking source when I was a Girl Scout!
+This stove is created using a #10 can, a tuna can, wax, and cardboard.
+A tin can stove and buddy burners have been around since the Great Depression.
+It was our “go to” cooking source when I was a Girl Scout!

 I found all of the necessary supplies in my house today.
 You can download simple directions for how to Make a Tin Can Stove.
 It doesn’t take much to make them, so save a #10 can and a few tuna cans, and store it in your garage for the future.
 This is easy emergency cooking!

-Charcoal Briquettes and Dutch Oven Cooking may be just the thing for you.
-There are many websites offering dutch oven cooking advice and recipes.
+Learn how to start Charcoal Briquettes and be successful with Dutch Oven Cooking with these two handouts.
+There are many websites offering Dutch oven cooking advice and recipes.
 This type of emergency cooking does take some practice, and supplies, so read up if you are going to use this as one of your main types of cooking without power.